If you only read one page on our site, this should be it.

-If you only read one page on our site, this should be it.

 The medicine should be continued until you are below the altitude where symptoms became bothersome.
 Side effects of acetazolamide include tingling or numbness in the fingers, toes and face, taste alterations, excessive urination; and rarely, blurring of vision.
 These go away when the medicine is stopped.
 It is a personal choice of the climber whether or not to take Diamox as a preventative measure against AMS.

 Ultimate Kilimanjaro® neither advocates nor discourages the use of Diamox (see Diamox: Does it Mask AMS?).

 can be used to relieve altitude induced headaches.

 We carry bottled oxygen on all of our climbs as a precaution and additional safety measure.
-Each oxygen cannister weighs 10 kgs when full, and can provide a continuous flow of oxygen for a maximum of four hours.
-It is for use only in emergency situations.
+The oxygen cannister is for use only in emergency situations.
 It is NOT used to assist clients who have not adequately acclimatized on their own to climb higher.
 The most immediate treatment for moderate and serious altitude sickness is descent.
 With Kilimanjaro's routes, it is always possible to descend, and descend quickly.
 Therefore, oxygen is used strictly to treat a stricken climber, when necessary, in conjunction with descent, to treat those with moderate and severe altitude sickness.

 99% of the companies on Kilimanjaro do NOT offer supplementary oxygen - because it is potentially dangerous, wholly unnecessary and against the spirit of climbing Kilimanjaro.
 The challenge of the mountain lies within the fact that the summit is at a high elevation, where climbers must adapt to lower oxygen levels at altitude.
 Using supplementary oxygen is akin to putting the mountain at sea level, where nearly everyone can summit (see Should I use Supplemental Oxygen on Kilimanjaro?).

 The Gamow Bag is portable hyperbaric chamber used to treat AMS.
 The inflatable bag simulates descent to lower altitude.
 The patient is placed inside the bag and it is inflated with air to increase the concentration of oxygen.
 A Gamow bag weighs about 12 lbs.
 Inflated, the bag is about 7 feet long and 2 feet in diameter.